 Magnesium is used for energy production, metabolism, muscle and nerve contractions, muscle recovery, and general bone health.

-There is a common misconception that runners can stay sufficiently hydrated with water only.
-But this is far from the truth.
+There is a common misconception that runners can stay sufficiently hydrated only with water.

-Hydration isn’t just about replenishing fluid, but also minerals.
-When we sweat, we are not only expelling water but heaps of crucial mineral electrolytes, too.
+Hydration isn’t just about replenishing fluid but also minerals.
+When we sweat, we expel not only water but heaps of crucial mineral electrolytes, too.
 That’s the grainy feeling on your skin that I mentioned before!

 If you don’t consume enough electrolytes along with your fluid intake, you could not only experience the familiar runner repercussions such as cramping and stitches but any number of issues that can affect your health.
 These include: